-Governments, national and subnational, are also users of new ICT platforms that in most cases are beyond their own jurisdictions and do not require passports.
+Governments, national and subnational, are also users of new ICT platforms that, in most cases, are beyond their own jurisdictions and do not require passports.
 Governments thus need to have defined strategies to promote the use of ICT and social media in policy and decision-making processes and foster the delivery of public services for all.

 Harnessing ICTs for such purposes is not just a technical issue, as it is usually assumed.
 For sure, issues surrounding the adoption and adaptation of ICTs have a crucial role.
-But they are not the only one at play.
-In fact, government needs to take stock of and map current internal capacities to assess where they stand and identify gaps, opportunities, and challenges to then deploy adequate resources and solutions to tackle them.
+But they are not the only ones at play.
+In fact, the government needs to take stock of and map current internal capacities to assess where they stand and identify gaps, opportunities, and challenges to deploy adequate resources and solutions to tackle them.

 - Institutional capacity: The ability of governments to implement policies on the territories under their control through a variety of institutions that have a legal mandate to do so.
-This component also refers to the government’s capacity to change the “rules of the game” flexibly and quickly adapt
+This component also refers to the government’s capacity to change the “rules of the game” flexibly and quickly adapt.

 - Fiscal capacity: Financial resources should be readily available in the medium term for the procurement, implementation, management, and maintenance of ICT platforms and all associated costs.
 Governments only plan for the procurement and implementation phases.

 It is essential to note that governments do not need to host and run their own ICT platforms.
-In most cases this is probably not ideal as many governments already have limited overall capacities, ICT included, especially if they are local or subnational.
+In most cases, this is probably not ideal as many governments already have limited overall capacities, ICT included, especially if they are local or subnational.
 But they still require to develop and sustain all other capacities mentioned above.

 However, these methodologies are usually oblivious to key non-ICT themes, particularly fiscal and institutional capacities, as well as non-ICT skills and competencies required to run government effectively.

-The best tools to undertake a comprehensive assessment of government capacities are those that take a horizontal or cross-cutting approach to the issue.
+The best tools to undertake a comprehensive assessment of government capacities take a horizontal or cross-cutting approach to the issue.
 While many of these tools are not ICT-aware, it is always possible to complement them by adding such dimension into the overall analysis.
 In this light, capacity assessment tools enhanced with ICT components are the best suited for this purpose.